 Inspired by link velocity…

 Drip-feeding links are the ones that are inspired by optimal link velocity that should be maintained for SEO.
-These sort of services rendered automated programs to build backlinks to your site constantly over a predefined period.
+This sort of services render automated programs to build backlinks to your site constantly over a predefined period.

-The links built by these programs are often low quality.
-It does increase the rankings of your blog, but it limits the extent to which your blog can be grown forever!
+The links built by these programs are often of low quality.
+It does increase the rankings of your blog, but it limits the extent to which your blog can grow forever!
 That hurts…

-Drip-feeding link services are not recommended by me and are not suitable if you are trying to dominate Google SERPs in your niche.
+Drip-feeding link services that give you low-quality links are not recommended by me and are not suitable if you are trying to dominate Google SERPs in your niche.

 How can you view the existing link velocity of your blog or site?